 DON’T: Be afraid to turn down a group’s offer to join them

 Sincerely thank them, but remember: you're making this leap because the round is moving at a glacial pace.
-Adding another player -- you -- to the mix isn't going to fix that matter.
-Graciously say, "I'm OK," keep your head down and BAM, off you go.
+Adding another player—you—to the mix isn't going to fix that matter.
+Be gracious and thankful, keep your head down and BAM, off you go.

 DO: Jump one hole ahead

 Yes, this means your round will be shortened (more on this in a moment), but this outweighs the time lost by continuing to be stuck behind "the Wall."
 In order to circumvent any confrontation, leave room between the group you just jumped and your new beginning.

 DON’T: Plan on going back to the skipped holes

 There's always the chance you can return to the holes bypassed, simply by telling the starter or clubhouse that you left a wedge out on the course and you know exactly where it's at.
 But it's not a given that they'll let you back out.
 Moreover, there's a chance the holes in question will be log-jammed with traffic.
 If you really feel cheated, spend that saved time on the range or putting green.